dainis-boumber/av-feature-generator/data/MLP-400AV/README.md

 Author, Known_paper, Unknown_paper, Is_same_author

-The data is split under to schemas: A and B.
+The data is split under to schemas: A and B. For both schemas, unknown samples is not present amongst the known ones, unlike in PAN (this can be changed easily)

 Schema A: disjoint sets (Train, Val and Test do NOT intersect)